 You can modify the text, add merge tags to make it more personal and any links you want to share with them.

-TIP: This is a great email to give your member all the information they need to stay in touch with the community and keep updated.
+TIP: This is a great email to give your member all the information they need to stay in touch with the community and stay updated.

 If you're inviting your members to sign up to your community via a registration form then you would want them to get a notification that they successfully registered.

-Make sure to turn it on to make it active.
-You can go in and modify it at any moment.
+Make sure to turn it On to make it active.
+You can go in and modify it at any time.

 This is where the "Application Approved" email comes in to play.
-This email will be automatically sent to members that you approve into the group.
+This email will be automatically sent to members whom you manually approve into the group.

 This is your opportunity to give some important info about the group to your member.